jancona/cwac-cache/README.markdown

 This is version 0.1 of this module, meaning it is pretty darn new.

+Note that this module is undergoing some serious refactoring, and so it is likely to massively change over the next month or so.

 Demo
 ----
 In the `com.commonsware.cwac.cache.demo` package you will find